getcarina/getcarina.com/_posts/2016-03-15-moving-chatops-into-carina.md

 ## Onward and Upward

 Some additional stuff we would like to do is fold the shell-prep steps into the Makefile as appropriate.
-And also perhaps move the ENV setting as is done in the `Dockerfile` to something like service discovery via the `consul` container which every Carina swarm cluster has.
-This `consul` instance is single-tenant for your application to use as necessary, albeit a dependency for the docker-swarm function within Carina.
+And also perhaps move the ENV setting as is done in the `Dockerfile` to something like service discovery with Consul.

 Another thing we are interested in pursuing is the idea of moving configuration management operations into ChatOps.
 Our team uses a combination of [Chef](https://www.chef.io/) and [Ansible](https://www.ansible.com/) to achieve both persistent declarative state and imperative orchestration operations respectively.
 Carina enables our team to bring tooling like the [chefdk](https://downloads.chef.io/chef-dk/) and the relevant [`knife.rb`](https://docs.chef.io/config_rb_knife.html) and related keys into the container and have [chat-based `knife`](https://github.com/hubot-scripts/hubot-chef) operations succeed.
 Quick proof of concept attempts at making this work are promising (eg "@hubot knife role show rax_resolver")!